-Producing high quality wines is Marco Capra’s first goal, and in order to achieve this, his personal commitment and work start in the vineyard: “The vineyards are our most important capital and it is our job to take care of them and work them in the most natural and eco-compatible way possible”.
+The main resource of Santo Stefano Belbo has always been the cultivation of the vine: the geological structure of the soil and its microclimate favor an optimal ripening of the bunches and a resulting wine that delights the senses.
+Producing high quality wines is Marco Capra’s first goal, and his personal commitment and work start in the vineyard: “The vineyards are our most important capital and it is our job to take care of them and work them in the most natural and eco-compatible way possible”.
 Piedmont is renowned for its typical, richly traditional grape varieties – Nascetta, Nebbiolo, Dolcetto, Barbera and Moscato.